 With the market being so volatile and lacking a sustainable demand, it’s imperative to assess the time when India will switch towards electric cars.

-But industry leaders are optimistic and believe that the shift will happen very soon because of the favourable policies, incumbents & startups making rapid and significant advancements towards the EV segment, the user interest, and institutional interest.
+But industry leaders are optimistic and believe that the shift will happen very soon because of the favorable policies, incumbents & startups making rapid and significant advancements towards the EV segment, the user interest, and institutional interest.

 In India by 2025, the electric vehicle (EV) market is likely to be a Rs 50,000-crore opportunity, with expecting two- and three-wheelers to drive higher electrification of the vehicles India EV companies.